We all know positivity doesn’t actually work. But there is an alternative: mental contrasting.

 Forced positive thinking does not work.

 For real success we need a balance of positivity and realism.
+We need mental contrasting.

 Mental contrasting offers a more balanced approach to positive thinking